Skip to Content

 glowworms string in Waiomio Caves, New Zealand

-Would you believe there’s a second glowworm cave on the drive from Auckland to Paihia?
+Would you believe there’s a second glow worm cave on the drive from Auckland to Paihia?
 The Waiomio Glow Worm Caves (also known as the Kawiti Caves) are located in the Waiomio Valley.
-In my opinion, they are slightly more impressive than the Waipu Caves, thanks to the thousands of luminous glow worms that light up the cave.
+In my opinion, they are slightly more impressive than the Waipu Caves, thanks to being a little easier to access while still having tons of glow worms!

-There’s a section called the ‘milky way’ within the cave where the glow worms are so close that you will feel as though you can touch them.
-As a result, it’s a very popular activity in Northland.
+There’s also a section called the ‘milky way’ within the cave, where the glow worms are so close that you can feel as though you can touch them.
+So as you can imagine, visiting here is a very popular activity in Northland!

-Waiomio Caves are located just outside the town of Kawakawa.
+The Waiomio Caves are located just outside the town of Kawakawa.
 Entrance to the caves includes a guided tour and costs from $40 NZD per adult and $20 per child.
-These caves are easily the most popular of all the glow worm caves in New Zealand.
+These caves are easily the most popular of all the glow-worm caves in New Zealand!

-Fun fact – one of the most famous visitors to the Waiomio Caves was Bill Gates, who visited back in 2007.
+Fun fact: One of the most famous visitors to the Waiomio Caves is Bill Gates, who visited back in 2007.

 the Opua Marina in the Bay of Islands